Amicabl/cse15l-lab-reports/lab1/lab1report.md

 **Working directory:** /home

-**Reason:** Ls with no arguments lists everything in the working in the directory.
+**Reason:** Ls with no arguments lists everything in the working directory.

 **Error?** Not an error